Nashoba Publishing

 Nashoba Publishing is a weekly newspaper company in the far northwest suburbs of Boston, Massachusetts.
 It is operated by MediaNews Group in common with sister papers the Lowell Sun and Sentinel & Enterprise.
+It previously published several newspapers which were eventually merged into one, the Nashoba Valley Voice, in 2015.

 Sisters and competitors

 The family that formerly owned Nashoba, headed by publisher Frank J. Hartnett Sr., sold the chain in 2000, for an undisclosed amount of money.
 Two years later, MediaNews opened a new plant in Devens, Massachusetts, in the middle of Nashoba's coverage area, to print Nashoba's weeklies, The Lowell Sun, and the Sentinel & Enterprise.

 Nashoba newspapers' primary competitors are their sister dailies in Fitchburg and Lowell.
-Additionally, in Harvard, the company competes with a weekly owned by Community Newspaper Company; and in Ayer, Devens, Harvard and Shirley with the daily Worcester Telegram & Gazette.
+Additionally, in Harvard, the company competes with an independent weekly, The Harvard Press; and in Ayer, Devens, Harvard and Shirley with the daily Worcester Telegram & Gazette.

 Newspapers

 Nashoba's newsroom is operated at the Devens printing plant.
-Titles published by Nashoba include:
+Titles previously published by Nashoba Publishing in the past included: